 Is there a fundraising requirement?

-Yes, in 2020 each participant is required to raise at least $10 for us.
 That is in addition to the registration fee.
 After registering for the event, you’ll be taken to a fundraising page where you can ask others to make donations.

 How do I set up my own Fundraiser?